etherisc-legacy/GIF/docs/gifcli_manual.rst

       productOwner: '0x0000000000000000000000000000000000000000' }

 13. Now, you can proceed with creating a customer.
-Here, the ``gif.customer.create({ firstname: '...', lastname: '...', email: '...@....com' and other necessary arguments about your customers, e.g., the age: ,etc. })`` method will help:
+Here, the ``gif.customer.create({ firstname: '...', lastname: '...', email: '...@....com'})`` method will help:

 ::